zatura33/MemorizeOpenFilesFromFromBranches/README.md

 # MemorizeOpenFilesFromFromBranches

 **What is it for ?**<br>
-This extension has been created to save time in support or other development task that requires to change branch oftenly.
+This extension has been created to save time in support or other development task that requires to change branch oftenly.<br>

 **How does this save time ?**<br>
-It is keeping in memory the last opened files in your branch from visual studio and when you get back on this branch there<br>
-is a prompt window that ask you if you want to open back the files you use to have when you where in this branch last time.<br>
+It is keeping in memory the last opened files in your branch from visual studio.
+When you get back on this branch there will be a prompt window that ask you if you want to open back the files you use to have last time.
 <br>
 By default the opened files are automatically saved.<br>
 <br>